Dividing up money and belongings when you separate

 This could be difficult to arrange so you should get legal advice.
 You can find a family law solicitor on the Resolution website.

 If you want to sell your home

 Talk this through with your ex-partner.
-It might make more sense for one of you to stay in the home if there isn’t much value in it.
-Value is how much money is left from a sale after you’ve paid off your mortgage.
+It might make more sense for one of you to stay in the home if there isn’t much 'equity' in it.
+Equity is how much money is left from a sale after you’ve paid off your mortgage.

-Once you know the value, try to reach an agreement with your ex-partner about what you’re going to do.
+Once you know the equity, try to reach an agreement with your ex-partner about what you’re going to do.
 Then talk to a solicitor.

-Working out how to divide up the value between you is complicated and depends on a number of factors including:
+Working out how to divide up the equity between you is complicated and depends on a number of factors including:

 how much you both earn

 If you have any other money or property